amzn/selling-partner-api-docs/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md

 **To convert your test authorization workflow to a productions workflow**

-1. List your application in the Amazon Partner Network.
+1. List your application in the Amazon Seller Central Partner Network.
 This changes your application from draft status to published status.

     **Important.** Your application must be in published status for the Webstore authorization workflow to work.